-So you get an understanding of different churn profiles, here are a couple real life examples pulled out of this data set.
+So now you have an understanding of different churn profiles; here are a couple of real-life examples pulled out of this data set.

-Notice Omnisend has highest churn with lowest ACV.
+Notice Omnisend has the highest churn with the lowest ACV.
 Looker was acquired for $2b+ with under 10% churn and 35% expansion.

 Last, if you’re looking for strategies to manage your churn, have a read of our churn management guide.